kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `.spec.workloadRef`.
 We will consider [Workload API Support](#workload-api-support) later.

 `.spec.requesters` must have at least one requester.
-The requester names must pass `IsFullyQualifiedDomainName` and `IsDomainPrefixedPath` validation.
+The requester names must pass `IsFullyQualifiedDomainName` validation.

 `.spec.interceptors` are populated from pod's `.spec.evictionInterceptors` (see [Interceptor](#interceptor) and [Pod and EvictionRequest API](#pod-and-evictionrequest-api)) in the same order.
 This field must not be set by the requester creating this EvictionRequest.
-The interceptor names must pass `IsFullyQualifiedDomainName` and `IsDomainPrefixedPath` validation.
+The interceptor names must pass `IsFullyQualifiedDomainName` validation.

 The pod labels are merged with the EvictionRequest labels (pod labels have a preference) to allow for custom label selectors when observing the eviction requests.